Anatoly Karpov - The Boa Constrictor

-Anatoly Karpov (born May 23, 1951), is a Russian Grandmaster and former World Champion.
+Anatoly Karpov (born May 23, 1951), is a Russian Grandmaster and was the 12th World Champion.
 He reigned for two terms, 1975-85 and 1993-99.
 He won over 160 top-level tournaments and also set new longevity records at #1.
 He brought the standard of chess to new heights.

 Karpov was born on May 23, 1951 in Zlatoust, Russia.
 He was from the Ural Mountains.
 Young Anatoly played chess from the age of four.
 His earliest successes came quickly and he rose to the rank of Candidate Master by the age of 11.

 When he won a place in Mikhail Botvinnik's chess school things were looking up.
 But he got a reality check with Botvinnik's early evaluation: "The boy does not have a clue about chess, and there's no future at all for him in this profession"

 Instead of crumbling in the face of such damning criticism he fronted up, took all of the material that Botvinnik handed him and studied hard.
 He would eventually become the best player in the world.

 Anatoly Karpov made rapid progress